Do you want to learn Spanish abroad?

 Some of the most popular places to visit are: The Historical Center, Chapultepec Castle, Museum of Anthropology and History and The Museum of Frida Kahlo.

-The mixture of cultures between Spain and Mexico have developed well-known dishes throughout the world.
+The mixture of cultures between Spain and Mexico has developed well-known dishes throughout the world.

-Representatives of other arts such as Diego Rivera, Frida Kahlo, David Alfaro Siqueiros, María Izquierdo, Remedios Varo, make Mexico an important destination to observe the best painters.
+Representatives of other arts such as Diego Rivera, Frida Kahlo, David Alfaro Siqueiros, María Izquierdo and Remedios Varo make Mexico an important destination for observing the best artists.

-Winter has an average of 10 degrees Celsius ( 50 Fahrenheit ) and very rarely the thermometer falls from 0 degrees Celsius (32 Fahrenheit ).
+Winter has an average of 10 degrees Celsius ( 50 Fahrenheit ) and very rarely the thermometer falls to 0 degrees Celsius (32 Fahrenheit).